-If the chemical is on the EPA Acutely Hazardous Waste "P" List , or if the material is known to have high acute toxicity, the washings shall be collected and disposed of as hazardous waste by contacting Environmental Health and Safety and requesting a chemical pick-up.
-In many circumstances it may advisable to dispose of the empty chemical container as waste rather than triple rinsing the container, which may only increase the volume of waste material needing to be disposed.
+If the chemical is on the EPA Acutely Hazardous Waste "P" List, or if the material is known to have high acute toxicity, the washings/rinsate shall be collected and disposed of as hazardous waste by contacting Environmental Health and Safety and requesting a chemical pick-up.
+In most circumstances, it is advisable to dispose of the empty containers themselves as waste rather than create additional waste by triple rinsing them and collecting the washings.

-Empty, intact, unbroken glass chemical containers may be disposed of as regular laboratory waste in the general waste stream.
-If an empty glass container has less than 3% chemical residue and is not present on the EPA Acutely Hazardous P-List, completely remove or deface chemical labels using a permanent black marker before disposal.
+Empty, intact, unbroken glass chemical containers that meet the above requirements for empty containers may be disposed of as regular laboratory waste in the general waste stream.
+Completely remove or deface chemical labels using a permanent black marker before disposal.
 Remove any caps from the bottles.

-If you are located in a campus building, contact the Facilities Services work order desk at 773.834.1414 for a pick-up of empty bottles.
+If you are located in a campus building, put in a service request with Facilities Services at 773.834.1414 for a pick-up of empty bottles.

 Broken laboratory glassware free from any biohazardous, radioactive, and chemical contamination shall be disposed of by packing in a designated broken glass receptacle, cardboard box, or other rigid container.
 This includes the disposal of the following uncontaminated items: